L2-Lagrange/Simple-LM1875-sound-system/README.md

 To make BTL work, we use a phase splitter.
 The phase splitter takes in one signal, and outputs the original signal as well as its inverted version.
 The plase splitter outputs drive the LM1875 power amplifier stage.
 This design runs from a single DC rail instead of positive and negative rails, so the phase splitter and power stage require a virtual ground.
 It uses a buffered voltage divider to generate and distribute the virtual ground to the TL074 and LM1875 amplifiers.
 The virtual ground at half the supply voltage is what allows us to run the system with a single +24V rail.

 The power stage includes compensation capacitors in the LM1875 feedback loop (the 56pf capacitors) as well as zobel network (2.2ohm + 0.1uf on output).
 The LM1875 tends to oscillate without a zobel network so it is very important.
 The feedback capacitors do a good job of cleaning up square wave edges which indicate good stability.
+The datasheet for the LM1875 recommends designing it with gains of 10 or greater for stability purposes, so the power stage has 10 gain.

-The reciever board also uses a buffered voltage reference, but its power setup is more complicated due to the addition of the LM7805 and LM7812 voltage regulators.
+The reciever board also uses a buffered voltage divider, but its power setup is more complicated due to the addition of the LM7805 and LM7812 voltage regulators.
 The regulators are seperated from the main power bus by a pi filter.
 This is helpful for cleaning up some noise from cheap wall power supplies.
 The 7812 regulator is there to power the 12V analog filter section, and the 7805 regulator is used to power the 5V reciever board.
 (Depending on opamp and receiver choice, this board could be made to run on a single 3.3V rail.)

 <p align="center">
   <img src="Images/Bluetooth_Rx_Analog_Filter_Single_Supply.png" width="800"><br>